bootdotdev/blog/content/golang/go-vs-c-sharp.md

 title: "Go vs C#: Compared Over 5 Key Areas"
 author: Meghan Reichenbach
 date: "2021-09-22"
+lastmod: "2022-04-22"
 categories:
   - "golang"
 images:
   - /img/800/Go-vs-C-Sharp-min.webp
 ---

-Golang and C# offer a unique mixture of similarities and differences, having both been inspired by the same language but operating in vastly different ways.
+Golang and C# offer a unique mixture of similarities and differences, having both been inspired by the same language, C.

-Golang is a procedural, open-source, compiled programming language developed by Google developers in 2009, after reaching their wits end with C++.
+Golang is a procedural, open-source, compiled programming language developed by a team at Google in 2009, after reaching their wits end with C++.
 The developers decided to create a language that could handle Google’s immense network servers without sacrificing readability, speed, and simplicity.

-Golang continues to grow in popularity and has a devoted following of programmers affectionately known as Gophers.
+Go continues to grow in popularity and has a devoted following of programmers affectionately known as "Gophers".

 C# on the other hand is an object-oriented (OOP), general-purpose programing language that was created in 2000 as a part of Microsoft’s .NET initiative.
-It came about after Sun, the original developer of Java, refused to let Microsoft edit their language, and thus C# was born.
+It came about after Sun Microsystems, the original developer of Java, refused to let Microsoft edit their language, and thus C# was born.

 It’s important to note that C# is supported by the .NET framework, which supports multiple languages.
-You can use C# without .NET, but it’s not common or recommended as integrating .NET and C# is what gives C# its advantageous libraries and versatility.
+You can use C# without .NET, but it’s not very common. .NET is what gives C# its advantageous libraries and versatility.

-Now it’s time to see how these languages match up.

 If you’re interested in finding out which language best suits you, then keep reading as I compare salary, performance, job opportunities, and the advantages they pose for programmers.

-## Similarities Between C# and Golang
+## Similarities between C# and Golang

 Before we get our hands dirty with comparisons, there are a few important similarities to discuss.

 As far as language makeup, Go and C# are both cross-platform languages with C language origins.
-C# is C-based, so it has a very similar syntax to the C language, and the .NET framework allows it to work cross-platform, although it works best in Windows.
+C# is a object-oriented and C-based, so it has a very similar syntax to the C language, and the .NET framework allows it to work cross-platform, although it works best in Windows.
+C# is also "Microsoft's Java", so in a lot of ways it inherits class-based styling from Java, something Go does *not* do.

-Golang is “C-inspired” but for all intents and purposes, it too has a very similar syntax to C language, except with a greater emphasis on readability.
+Golang is “C-inspired” but for all intents and purposes, it too has a similar syntax to the C language, but places a greater emphasis on readability.

 Go and C# also have similar capabilities and a rich collection of base class libraries.
 They both support asynchronous operations, possess a compiler, powerful garbage collector, and modular programming architecture.

-Go’s garbage collector and asynchronous abilities are slightly more optimized, but both languages execute these features solidly.
+Go’s memory management concurrency primitives are slightly more powerful (my opinion), but both languages execute these features in a well-designed manner.

 ![go vs c sharp for experienced programmers, high salaries, performance, web development and game development](/img/800/Go-vs-C-Sharp-salary-performance-web-development-game-min-1.png)

 {{< cta1 >}}

-## Go vs C#: Which Is Better for Experienced Programmers?
+## Go vs C#: Which is better for experienced programmers?

 Golang and C# both offer distinct advantages for experienced programmers.

-C# is ideal for experienced programmers with previous knowledge of C languages, as the syntax is similar, making learning trouble-free.
+C# is ideal for experienced programmers with previous knowledge of OOP langauges like Java and Python.
+The syntax is similar, making learning trouble-free.
 However, this edge begins to falter when it comes to bigger projects.
 While it may be easy to pick up, there’s still an incredible amount of code to learn for advanced programs.

 If you work with Windows, then C# is particularly useful as well, as it’s a Microsoft language and a popular choice for Windows desktop applications.
-Alternatively, C# with .NET is also an excellent choice if you plan to focus on mobile apps and game development.
+Alternatively, C# with .NET is also an excellent choice if you plan to focus on mobile apps, game development, or backend programming.
 With C# you’ll be joining a large community, which is crucial for extra support and error handling.

 The real focus here though is the .NET framework and the diversity of libraries and tools it brings to C#.